July 11 and July 25, 2022 Meetings

 - Section 1 provides the purpose of the rule, which is designed to create equity in the treatment of partnership investment income;

-- Section 2 is the definitions section and includes definitions of “nonresident QIP Partner” “partnership, “qualified investment partnership” (QIP), “qualified investment partnership income,” and “qualified investments”;
+- Section 2, the definition section, includes definitions of “nonresident QIP Partner” “partnership, “qualified investment partnership” (QIP), “qualified investment partnership income,” and “qualified investments”;

-- Section 3 is the meat of the rule, and allows nonresident QIP partners to exclude their distributive share of certain qualified investment partnership income from their personal income tax; and
+- Section 3 is the meat of the rule, allowing nonresident QIP partners to exclude their distributive share of certain qualified investment partnership income from their personal income tax; and

 - Section 4 delegates rulemaking authority to the state taxing agency.

 While these model draft rules are preliminary, MTC staff has acknowledged they could be put to a vote of the working group as early as next meeting.
 MTC staff clarified, however, that if the working group decides to move the model draft rule, the rule will not be finalized (i.e., approved by the Uniformity and Executive Committees) until the work group’s work is completed.

 January 18 and February 14, 2022 Meetings